 This video explains how Metropolitan Community College is partnering with local businesses to help fill the job vacancies.

 , Goldman Sachs is partnering with Warren Buffett, the Initiative for a Competitive Inner City and Community College Associations to provide for three factors that have been identified as the primary barriers to the growth of small business in the United States:

 - Access to Financial Capital – Goldman Sachs will invest $300 million in a combination of lending and donations to Community Development Financial Institutions to increase the amount of growth capital available to small businesses.

-- Business Education – Additional education and training will be available to business owners through a partnership between Goldman Sachs, local community colleges, universities and other educational institutions.
-Goldman Sachs has pledged $2 million for education efforts to be given to community colleges and other institutions committed to helping small business thrive in America through appropriate training and education.
+- Business Education – Additional education and training will be available to business owners through a partnership between Goldman Sachs, local community colleges, universities, and other educational institutions.
+Goldman Sachs has pledged $2 million for education efforts to be given to community colleges and other institutions committed to helping small businesses thrive in America through appropriate training and education.